plexus/hexp/README.md

 ## to_hexp

 When an object implements `to_hexp` it can be used where you would otherwise use a node.
-This can be useful for instance to create components that now how to render themselves.
+This can be useful for instance to create components that know how to render themselves.

-Yaks does not contain any core extensions, but there is an optional, opt-in, implementationof `to_hexp` for NilClass, so nils in a list of node won't raise an error.
+Yaks does not contain any core extensions, but there is an optional, opt-in, implementationof `to_hexp` for NilClass, so nils in a list of nodes won't raise an error.
 This lets you write things like

 ``` ruby
 H[:p,